yodrew/darkroomretreat/manuscript/make.md

 ## metric {#metric}

 All measurements are in metric.
-Lone numerals are in millimeters, marked by -, x, +, or by a space in drawings.
+Lone numerals are in millimeters, marked by -, x, + (in drawings, nothing).
 Examples:

 - 50- = 50mm
 - 50--60- = 50mm to 60mm